bitfireAT/nc_ext_dav_push/README.md

 > [!WARNING]
 > This extension is in an early stage of development.
 It is for demonstration and testing purposes only.
 Don't use it on production systems!

-For instance, push subscriptions currently don't expire and won't be removed when they have become invalid.
-So the table will grow bigger and bigger and everything will become slow over time.
 You can however install/enable the extension to test it and disable or remove it again at any time.
 When the extension is disabled, it doesn't influence your system.

 ## About WebDAV-Push